asmaklad/TeleView/README.md

 * Web Server for /capture.jpg to make photo available through web. (configurable through Telegram menue)
 * The Device-Name (configurable) decides the hostname of the device on LAN/WiFi
 * Time Lapse feature every X min, chose 0 to disable Time-Lapse.
+* A deep sleep mode is possible with time-lapse and PIR motiion detection for battery operated scenarios.
+* Usual case , only the admin will be notified of the eventd "Alive", "motion detection" and "time-lapse" , but you can also enable alerting of the userId.
+* Supports multiple Admins and multiple Users through Telegram Groups (explained further below).

 ## Specific Features per Type of Board:
-* /useFlash : For the AI_Thinker board, there is a very strong led on the same side as camera, which could be used as a flash.
+* toggle flash when taking a photo : For the AI_Thinker board, there is a very strong led on the same side as camera, which could be used as a flash.
 This feature Will only be compiled in the sketch if the "#define CAMERA_MODEL_AI_THINKER"  is chosen upon compile.

-* /motDetectOn : For the TTGO_TI board, there is a motion sensor , which could trigger a "sendPhoto".
+* PIR motion detection : For the TTGO_TI board, there is a motion sensor , which could trigger a "sendPhoto".
 This will only be available when the sketch is compiled with "#define CAMERA_MODEL_TTGO_T1_CAMERA".

-* /screenOn : For the TTGO_TI board, there is a SSD1306 OLED display, which could display AutoConnect - AP , IP when connected and used as a weak-flash when taking a photo.
+* toggle Display : For the TTGO_TI board, there is a SSD1306 OLED display, which could display AutoConnect - AP , IP when connected and used as a weak-flash when taking a photo.
 This will only be available when the sketch is compiled with "#define CAMERA_MODEL_TTGO_T1_CAMERA". also you could flip the screen upside-down.

+* Save photos to SD as a configurable feature.

 ## Tested Boards:
 * AI-Thinker ESP32-CAM Board
 * TTGO T1 Board
+* M5 CAM

 ## Required Installation:
 * Arduino IDE